Are you among the 16% of Americans that sleeps on your stomach? Most sleep experts will tell you to try acclimating to

 What Can a Stomach Sleeper Do to Get Better Rest?

-If it doesn’t feel right (and to most it will not), then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
-Some pillow manufacturers have specially designed stomach sleeper pillows.
+If that doesn’t feel right (and to most it will not), then you’ll want to find a pillow that has a low profile so that it doesn’t elevate your head too high.
+Some pillow manufacturers have specially designed “low loft” stomach sleeper pillows.
 Most of these are quite simply thin pillows, but some others offer wild features like special arm tunnels.
 The unique designs should be judged with skepticism; try these before you buy if possible.

 What’s the Best Stomach Sleeper Pillow?